lionspaws/lionspaws.github.io/pg.markdown

 - [GovUK Guide on Funding for postgraduate study](https://www.gov.uk/funding-for-postgraduate-study)

 ## Project idea
+If you want to get in touch, then it's much easier for us to have a conversation that will help you if you've got an idea of what you want to investigate, and what kind of work might already have been done in that area.
 For funded projects I may have already proposed an idea, and if so you will be able to see that (e.g. as with the [UKRI AIMLAC CDT](http://cdt-aimlac.org/cdt-main.html)); you should think about how you would work with this suggestion.
+For either, I'd suggest getting together a couple of pages of notes that we can discuss if you want to talk.

 ## How to apply
 If you want to apply for a funded post there will be instructions with the funding on what we need, but if you're not sure you can contact me.